Dedicated to preserving history

 We are grateful to the City of Victoria who support our efforts through a permissive property tax grant which allows us to commit our earned revenue to the important work at Craigdarroch.

-We gratefully acknowledge the financial support of the Government of Canada who, through the Department of Canadian Heritage Museums Assistance Program provided a grant to improve our collections storage and management practices and through the Canada Cultural Spaces Fund are helping fund our Visitor Centre Development project.
+We gratefully acknowledge the financial support of the Government of Canada who, through the Department of Canadian Heritage Museums Assistance Program provided a grant to support our collections storage and management practices during the COVID-19 pandemic.

 MEET THE DUNSMUIRS